TuburboMajus/DigiQuests/README.md

 ## What has been done
-The app allows for now for a single user to add and edit quests to the quest log.
-This is the V0 and more work will be done shortly.
+The app allows for now for a single user to add, edit & delete quests to the quest log.

+- Enable users to sync quests/tasks with other calendars (Google Calendar)

 ## install